 The Fernie Historical Society was founded in 1964 and opened the first Fernie Museum in 1979 at the Catholic Church Rectory.
 Following a period of transience, the Museum found a permanent home in 2010 when the City of Fernie purchased the historic 1910 building on the corner of 2nd Avenue and 5th Street.
 Formerly the Home Bank, the original bank vault door is now on display as part of the ground floor exhibit and in use as the entrance to the elevator.
 The Museum was able to become a year-round attraction when it became the Visitor Information Service provider.

 The Museum's permanent collection, 'This is our Fernie', is a fascinating display of stories from Fernie's past plus local artifacts and information on the area's geology and rich natural landscape.
 Visitors enter through a vestibule and choose a virtual tour guide from a selection of real historical figures.
-Each guide has their own story to share through digital information booths located around the main floor and each one provides their own insights into what has shaped the town we see today.
+Each guide has their own story to share through digital information booths located on the main floor and each one provides their own insights into what has shaped the town we see today.

 A giant timeline covers one wall, detailing Fernie's chronology from first explorations in the late 1800's through the tragedy triumphs of the early 20th century including the 2 fires in 1904 & 1908, and on to the age of technology, tourism, and diversity that has helped form our vibrant and inviting city.
 Following the natural flow of the exhibits, explore information about Fernie's rivers, mining, tourism and more.
 Children will love the interactive stations including a real mining cave to explore, snow & ice game and guessing boxes.
 While only a small section of the original tile floor has survived, it has been beautifully recreated in the foyer and is complemented by warm repurposed timbers from an old aircraft hanger and glass signage created from the original light fixtures.